 If you are convicted of an offence of aggravated fraud, as a starting point, it is reasonable to expect that you will be sentenced to a term of imprisonment unless some exceptional circumstances of your case warrant a lesser penalty.
 This is true even if you are a first offender.

-For repeat offenders, in particular people who repeatedly engage in the same sophisticated scheme to defraud others, a lengthy custodial sentence can be expected.
+For repeat offenders, in particular people who repeatedly engage in the same sophisticated scheme to defraud others, a long custodial sentence can be expected.

-If you committed aggravated fraud to support an addiction, for example to gambling, or for other reasons which were not based on greed, it might be possible to argue that a lesser penalty should be imposed upon you.
+If you committed aggravated fraud to support an addiction, such as gambling, or for other reasons which were not based on greed, it might be possible to argue that a lesser penalty should be imposed upon you.

 What Must be Proved